bpbond/srdb/README.md

 File						|	Description
 ----------------------------|------------------------------------------------
-calculations				|	Directory of spreadsheets (generally data estimated from figures) corrections-additions.xls	|	Excel workbook for corrections/additions expanded_field_notes.txt	|	More info on some fields and their uses LICENSE | The SRDB uses the MIT license, which is short, simple, and permissive R							|	R check script directory
+calculations				|	Directory of spreadsheets (generally data estimated from figures) expanded_field_notes.txt	|	More info on some fields and their uses LICENSE                     |   The MIT license: short, simple, and permissive R							|	R check script directory
 README.md					|	Generates this README
 srdb-data_fields.txt		|	Metadata for the srdb-data file srdb-data.csv				|	Main database
-srdb-equations_fields.csv	|	Metadata for the srdb-equations file_
-srdb-equations.csv			|	Temperature and moisture sensitivity equations srdb-studies_fields.txt		|	Metadata for the srdb-studies file srdb-studies.csv			|	Studies database
+srdb-equations_fields.csv	|	Metadata for the srdb-equations file srdb-equations.csv			|	Temperature and moisture sensitivity equations srdb-studies_fields.txt		|	Metadata for the srdb-studies file srdb-studies.csv			|	Studies database

+Note that the `srdb-equations.csv` entries used to be part of the main data file, but it was a lot of work, and didn't seem to be used, so we stopped updating it.

 ## Major changelog

 Date	   	|	Change
 -------- | ------------------------------------------------------------
+20241012 | Data up to 2022 entered by Gabriela Aguilar-Martinez, Melat Ghebreselassie, Alanna Hart, Brandon Kim, and Carly Pierce.
 20221009 | New 2018-2019 data entered by Elon Atlaw, Mahlet Dagnachew, and Emily Kang.
 20210621 | Many (400+) corrections to location, time, ecosystem type, etc.; thanks to Ni Huang!
 See PR #126.
 20210522 | New 2017 data entered by Shoshi Hornum and Hope Ng.